WE GIVE VISION A VOICE

 Pre-school Vision Screenings

 One in every ten preschoolers have an undetected vision problem.
 Early intervention is crucial in preventing minimum vision loss.
-Our agency conducts more than 1,300 child vision screenings annually, referring 7% for further testing.
-Finding many of these vision problems early, ensure that the child does well in school and throughout adulthood.
+Our agency conducts more than 1,000 child vision screenings annually, referring 8% or more for further testing.
+Finding many of these vision problems early, ensures that the child does well in school and throughout adulthood.

 Children Education Programs